August 27, 2016

 To help get students more engaged in science, Room to Read Cambodia got permission to translate Scholastic’s popular Question and Answer series into the Khmer language.
 Room to Read also edited some of the text to make it more relevant to Cambodian students.

-“This is the first science book series ever published in Khmer,” said Room to Read Cambodia’s Country Director Kall Kann, who presented the initiative to the Cambodian Ministry of Education as a way to address the dearth of science books for early grade students.
+“This is the first science book series ever published in Khmer,” said Room to Read Cambodia Country Director Kall Kann in 2016, who presented the initiative to the Cambodian Ministry of Education as a way to address the dearth of science books for early grade students.

 The series covers a wide range of science topics and asks the kinds of questions kids like to bug their parents about — things like, what makes a tornado twist? does a star have points? and do asteroids ever strike Earth?